abdul-baseer/coding-assignment/README.md

 ### Part-2

 A,B,C,D) Made special classes for Shark and Clownfish which will override and describe their own size, colour and behaviour of what they do

+### Part-3

+A) We can do composition for Dolphin to be a fish

+B) There can be multiple ways to do it.
+Abstract classes or default methods can be used to avoid duplicate code